Scarabaeus1031/NEXAH/FIELD_LAYER/README.md

 The **Field Layer** connects structure discovery with navigation.

-It transforms raw system dynamics into a **structured, interpretable coordinate system** —
+It transforms raw system dynamics into a **structured, interpretable coordinate system**
-and extends this into a **transition-aware field representation**.
+and extends this into a **transition-aware, controllable field representation**.

 ---